kazuto-nishimori/Open-Source-GIS/lab9/index.md

-# Lab Nine: Big Data and Twitter API
+# Lab: Big Data and Twitter API

 ## Table of Contents